 Does Blue Iris Work With Ring and Nest?

-Blue Iris does not support Ring, but it does (at least partially) support Nest cameras.
+Blue Iris does not support Ring devices, but it does (at least partially) support Google Nest Cameras.

 Ring’s API, or Application Programming Interface, does not support Blue Iris.
 The API is how developers are able to link Ring’s platform to other platforms, and it’s what allows Ring doorbells and cameras to work with other Alexa-compatible devices.